Polymer/old-docs-site/docs/polymer/polymer.md

     <tag-name class="active" mycustomattr></tag-name>

+#### Attribute case sensitivity {#attrcase}

+It's worth noting that the HTML parser considers attribute names *case insensitive*.
+Property names in JavaScript are however *case sensitive*.

+This means that attributes can be written any way that you like, but if you look at an element's attribute list, the names will always be lowercase.
+Polymer is aware of this and will attempt to match the attributes to properties carefully.
+For example, this should work as expected:

+    <name-tag nameColor="blue" name="Blue Name"></name-tag>

+The fact that the `nameColor` attribute is actually lowercase in DOM can generally just be ignored.

+This also means that any of the below examples will also work:

+    <name-tag NaMeCoLoR="blue" name="Blue Name"></name-tag>
+    <name-tag NAMECOLOR="red" name="Red Name"></name-tag>
+    <name-tag NAMEcolor="green" name="Green Name"></name-tag>

 ### Alternate ways to register an element {#altregistration}

 For convenient decoupling of script and markup, you don't have to inline your script.